Widen/tap-rest-api-msdk/README.md

 - `style1` - This style uses URL parameters named offset and limit
   - `offset` is calculated from the previous response, or not set if there is no previous response
   - `limit` is set to the `pagination_page_size` value, if specified, or not set
-- `fhir_hateoas` - This style parses the next_token response for the parameters to pass.
+- `hateoas_body` - This style parses the next_token response for the parameters to pass.
   - The parameters are dynamic
-  - Is used by [FHIR API's](https://hl7.org/fhir/http.html) and API's utilising the HATEOAS Rest style [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS)
+  - Is used by API's utilising the HATEOAS Rest style [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS), including [FHIR API's](https://hl7.org/fhir/http.html).

 ### Additional Response Styles
 There are additional response styles supported as follows.